seanox/aspect-js/manual/en/composite.md

 The implementation of Seanox aspect-js focuses on a modular and component-based architecture.
-The framework supports a declarative designation of components in the markup, the outsourcing and automatic loading of resources, as well as an automatic object/model binding.
+The framework supports a declarative designation of components in the markup, the outsourcing and automatic loading of resources at runtime, as well as an automatic object/model binding.

 ## Contents Overview